Visiting Inverness and Loch Ness the sustainable travel way

 For travellers on a budget, Morag's Lodge has a mixture of dorms and double, twin, triple and family rooms, all set among wooded grounds.
 Their eco-friendly policies include reusing and recycling, composting, using green cleaning products and making homemade evening meals which use local, seasonal ingredients.

 You can also relax in style without compromising on sustainability in a four-poster room at the Glenmoriston Arms Hotel or in the spa at the Best Western Inverness Palace Hotel, a historic building which dates back to the 1890s.
 The four-star Kingsmills Hotel combines luxury and traditional Scottish hospitality with care for the environment.
 The Lovat, Loch Ness, is also showing luxury and eco-friendliness can come together with its policies to avoid palm oil, installing a wood chip boiler and making a donation to charity Trees of Life for each stay.

 For self-caterers, Pinewood Steading is a two-bedroom cabin in a peaceful location 20 minutes from Inverness awarded a Gold Award.
 And Tomich Holidays have 12 cottages with an indoor swimming pool.
 Or if you're looking for something a bit different, Beauly Station is a one-bedroom self-catering apartment in a former Victorian railway station.
-And the Highland Lassie is a floating hotel berthed on the beautiful Caledonian Canal at Dochgarroch, just outside Inverness.

 Eat and shop locally

 Scotland is known around the world for its fantastic food and drink – from its fish and seafood to its gin and whiskies.
 Eating fresh, seasonal produce which is sourced locally helps protect the environment but also helps support local businesses and communities.